DAILY DISCIPLINE #93

 Day 7- At this time in history how do Israel's enemies think?

 Isaiah 10: 7-11, 13-14 / Isaiah 36:1-22 / Isaiah 47: 7-8,10,12-13

-Day 8- Not only would judgement come from their enemies but from within, for the divided house of the Israelites would wage war against each other.
+Day 8- Not only would judgment come from their enemies, but also from within, for the divided house of the Israelites would wage war against each other.
 (Ephraim =Israel that would go against Judah).

 Day 9- How does Isaiah describe Israel at this time?

 Isaiah 8: 21-22 / Isaiah 9:13-21

 Day 10- Although we speak of a whole nation, it is the same for us as individuals.
 Living in sin always blocks the light and leads to only one end.

 Day 11- It is God's desire to save us from death---especially spiritual death.
 For spiritual death results in an eternity of hell.

 Isaiah 25:7-8 / Romans 2:4 / I Corinthians 11:32 / 2 Peter 3:9

 Day 12- This is the goal of all discipline and chastening.
 Though it is hard at the moment, we must endure it so our lives will not be ruined for eternity.